A makeover with Sherwin Williams Thunderous: Kitchen Island Reveal

 Truth be told this is the 4th color this island has had.
 Pictures are in chronological order from when we first moved in, up until last month.

-This deep, warm gray with earthy undertones gave my island a sophisticated, high-end look while hiding imperfections beautifully.
-The color is really a chameleon, as it looks equally green to me as well.
-Some would call it green before gray.
+This deep, warm green-gray with earthy undertones gave my island a sophisticated, high-end look while hiding imperfections beautifully.
+The color is really a chameleon, as it looks equally green…. and gray.
 What do you think?

 Why I Chose Sherwin Williams Thunderous

 I wanted a color that would complement my existing kitchen while adding depth and contrast.
-As you know I painted my fireplace mantel in Thunderous 2 years ago and fell in love with the color.
+As you know, I painted my fireplace mantel in Thunderous 2 years ago and fell in love with the color….. just took me this long to tackle this space.
 Sherwin Williams Thunderous was the perfect choice because:

-✔ It’s a rich, moody gray that makes a bold statement without feeling too dark.
+✔ It’s a rich, moody gray-green that makes a bold statement without feeling too dark.

 Painting with Sherwin Williams Thunderous